-The specific investment objective and policy of each Fund will be set out in the relevant Supplement to this Prospectus and will be formulated by the Directors at the time of creation of the relevant Fund.
+The specific investment objective and policy of each Sub-Fund will be set out in the relevant Supplement to this Prospectus and will be formulated by the Directors at the time of creation of the relevant Sub-Fund.
+There can be no assurance that a Sub-Fund will achieve its investment objective.

-Investors should be aware that the performance of certain Funds may be measured against a specified index or benchmark and in this regard, Shareholders are directed towards the relevant Supplement which will refer to any relevant performance measurement criteria.
-The ICAV may at any time change that reference index where, for reasons outside its control, that index has been replaced, or another index or benchmark may reasonably be considered by the ICAV to have become the appropriate standard for the relevant exposure.
-In such circumstances, any change in index must be disclosed in the annual or halfyearly report of the Fund issued subsequent to such change.
+Investors should be aware that the performance of certain Sub-Funds may be measured against a specified index or benchmark and in this regard, Unitholders are directed towards the relevant Supplement which will refer to any relevant performance measurement criteria.
+The Manager on behalf of a Sub-Fund may at any time change that reference index where, for reasons outside its control, that index has been replaced, or another index or benchmark may reasonably be considered by the Manager to have become the appropriate standard for the relevant exposure.
+In such circumstances, any change in index must be disclosed in the annual or half-yearly report of the Fund issued subsequent to such change.

-Pending investment of the proceeds of a placing or offer for Shares or where market or other factors so warrant, a Fund's assets may be invested in Money Market Instruments and in cash deposits denominated in such currency or currencies as the Directors may determine having consulted with the Investment Manager.
+Pending investment of the proceeds of a placing or offer for Units or where market or other factors so warrant, a Sub-Fund's assets may be invested in Money Market Instruments and in cash deposits denominated in such currency or currencies as the Directors may determine having consulted with the Investment Manager.